 An Ottoman military old guard who commanded in lost wars and was brought in as a figurehead Grand Vizier during the empire's final crisis.

-Ahmed Muhtar Pasha's long life traced the Ottoman Empire's painful decline from global power to 'Sick Man of Europe.'
-He earned his stripes as a young officer in the Crimean War, but his reputation was cemented—and complicated—by command during the disastrous Russo-Turkish War of 1877-78.
+Ahmed Muhtar Pasha served as Grand Vizier of the Ottoman Empire in 1912, a 72-year-old field marshal appointed to symbolically stabilize a collapsing state.
+He earned his stripes as a young officer in the Crimean War.
+His reputation was complicated by command during the disastrous Russo-Turkish War of 1877-78.
 Though he achieved some tactical successes in the Caucasus, the overall war was a catastrophic defeat that stripped the empire of vast territories.
 This paradox of being a respected soldier associated with military failure defined his later years.
-In 1912, with the empire facing the imminent Balkan Wars, the politically frail government reached for his aged prestige, appointing the 72-year-old field marshal as Grand Vizier.
-His 'Great Cabinet' was less a government of action than a symbol of stability, but it could not stem the tide.
+His 'Great Cabinet' was less a government of action than a symbol of stability.
+It could not stem the tide of the imminent Balkan Wars.
 He resigned after a few months as military collapse loomed.
-Muhtar Pasha thus stands as a transitional relic, a military hero from an earlier age whose final duty was to ceremonially preside over an empire he could no longer save.
+Muhtar Pasha was a transitional relic, a military hero whose final duty was to preside over an empire he could no longer save.

 The biggest hits of 1839